ermias-vm/SOA-FIB/docs/GdbExternalDebuggerGuide.md

 ## Overview
 This guide explains how to use GDB to debug the ZeOS operating system.
 ZeOS uses Bochs emulator with GDB stub support for kernel debugging, allowing you to debug both kernel space and user space code.

+**⚠️ Note**: This is for GDB external debugging, not Bochs internal debugger.
+For Bochs commands, see `BochsInternalDebuggerGuide.md`.

 ## Getting Started with ZeOS

 ### Starting Debug Session